Bourbon Restoration in France: Louis-Philippe and the House of Orléans

-Louis-Philippe ascended the throne on the strength of the July Revolution of 1830, and ruled, not as "King of France" but as "King of the French", marking the shift to national sovereignty.
+Louis Philippe I ascended the throne on the strength of the July Revolution of 1830, and ruled, not as "King of France" but as "King of the French", marking the shift to national sovereignty.
 The Orléanists remained in power until 1848.
 Following the ousting of the last king to rule France during the February 1848 Revolution, the French Second Republic was formed with the election of Louis-Napoléon Bonaparte as President (1848–1852).
 In the French coup of 1851, Napoleon declared himself Emperor Napoleon III of the Second Empire, which lasted from 1852 to 1870.

 Political parties under Restoration

 Political parties saw substantial changes of alignment and membership under the Restoration.
 The Chamber of Deputies oscillated between repressive ultra-royalist phases and progressive liberal phases.
 The repression of the White Terror excluded opponents of the monarchy from the political scene, but individuals of influence who had different visions of the French constitutional monarchy still clashed.

 All parties remained fearful of the common people, who had no voting rights and whom Adolphe Thiers later referred to by the term "cheap multitude".
 Their political sights were set on a class favoritism.
 Political changes in the Chamber were due to abuse by the majority tendency, involving a dissolution and then an inversion of the majority, or critical events; for example, the assassination of the Duc de Berry in 1820.

 Disputes were a power struggle between the powerful (royalty against deputies) rather than a fight between royalty and populism.
 Although the deputies claimed to defend the interests of the people, most had an important fear of common people, of innovations, of socialism and even of simple measures, such as the extension of voting rights.

 The principal political parties during the Restoration are described below.